saima-riaz/ShutterUp/README.md

 ## ✨ Overview

-ShutterUp is a MERN-stack application built to solve a real product problem: letting someone upload photos, curate them into galleries, and share a single gallery link publicly — without forcing viewers to create an account — while still notifying the owner of engagement (views, likes, comments) on that gallery.
+ShutterUp is a MERN-stack application built to solve a real product problem: letting someone upload photos, curate them into galleries, and share a single gallery link publicly, without forcing viewers to create an account, while still notifying the owner of engagement (views, likes, comments) on that gallery.

 ## 🚀 Features